emilyjcosta5/LION_old/README.md

 The `run_info` input is a DataFrame with the information collected and saved in the `collect_darshan_data` function.
 Similarly to the previous function, this function can scale to the HPC node in use and implements tiling.
 The threshold is the minimum number of runs in a cluster needed for that cluster to be saved and can be adjusted based on the user's expectation during the analysis (ex. one might want to reduce the threshold in a smaller production system in order to include a higher ratio of applications ran).
 ### 3. Analyze and Plot I/O Behavior
 Finally, once our runs are clustered such that runs in a cluster use the same application, have the same I/O operation (read or write), and exhibit similar I/O characteristics, we can analyze the clusters and runs within them.

+## Example
+To run an example that uses a week of Darshan logs from a production HPC system, scripts are available in `/example`.
+Simple run 'source run.sh' in that directory.